Ex-president of Mexico Luis Echeverria dies at 100

-MEXICO CITY (AP) — Former Mexican president Luis Echeverria died at the age of 100, current President Andrés Manuel López Obrador confirmed Saturday.
+MEXICO CITY (AP) — Former Mexican President Luis Echeverria, blamed for massacres in Mexico half a century ago, has died at the age of 100, current President Andrés Manuel López Obrador confirmed Saturday.

 In his Twitter account, López Obrador sent condolences to Echeverria’s family and friends “in the name of the government of Mexico,” but did not express any personal sadness about the death.
 López Obrador did not provide a cause of death for Echeverria, who governed Mexico from 1970 to 1976.